 - 9 Can You Treat SIBO Without Antibiotics?

 - 10 Concluding Thoughts on SIBO Antibiotics

 How Do Antibiotics Treat SIBO and IBS?

 First of all, if you don’t understand the basics of small intestine bacterial overgrowth, which is found in 60-80% of people with IBS.

 Basically, antibiotics treat SIBO by killing the overgrowth of bacteria in the small intestine.

-When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of gas being produced, which can reduce symptoms.
+When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of excessive gas being produced, which can reduce symptoms.

 Xifaxan for SIBO and IBS

 While there are a few different antibiotics usually prescribed to treat SIBO and IBS, the most common antibiotic is Xifaxan (Rifaximin).

 Xifaxan is a non-systemically absorbed rifamycin with antimicrobial activity against gram-positive and gram-negative aerobic and anaerobic organisms.1